SeanTolstoyevski/paket/README.md

 * Is it really secure?
 How secure is it?

-Frankly the person who wants to get the data can crack anything if he or she  tries.
+Frankly the person who wants to get the data can crack anything if tries.
 Especially if the program you are distributing runs directly on the user's computer and all data is with the program.
 However, what AES and Package do is complex enough.
 Don't Remember, **every executable file is sensitive to disassembly**.
 You can pass your files through other complex processes before encrypting them.
 However, this causes your program to load files into memory slowly at run time.